demisto/content/Packs/KasperskySecurityCenter/Integrations/KasperskySecurityCenter/README.md

 >| 1 | Kaspersky Endpoint Security for Windows (11.5.0) | KES | 11.0.0.0 |

 ## Search Filter Syntax
-A number of commandds are using a search filter that has syntax resembling one from RFC 2254.
+A number of commands are using a search filter that has syntax resembling one from RFC 2254.

 ```
     filter     = "(" filtercomp ")"